To mark Earth Day, we spoke to five young women about how they are doing their best to save the Earth.

 Doing the best for Earth everyday is something that many of us strive to do—whether it's with our dietary choices, recycling efforts, waste reduction, eschewal of single-use plastic, fashion decisions like opting for sustainable jeans over harmful denim, choosing sustainable beauty brands or simply having an awareness of the environmental impacts of our actions.
 And it shows in changes that we can see happening around the world.

-According to The Vegan Society, 88% of food industry practitioners globally said that they expected demand for plant-based products to increase last year, with 60% believing that consumers' objectives were to be more environmentally friendly.
-The EU Startups report revealed that UK clothes rental app By Rotation has recently received funding to expand to the US after becoming one of the fastest-growing fashion retail platforms, with a year-on-year user growth of 550% and monthly rental revenue growth of 1900%.
+According to The Vegan Society, 88% of food industry practitioners globally said that they expected demand for plant-based products to increase throughout 2021, with 60% believing that consumers' objectives were to be more environmentally friendly.
+Last year, the EU Startups report revealed that UK clothes rental app By Rotation received funding to expand to the US, where they launched back in February, after becoming one of the fastest-growing fashion retail platforms, with a year-on-year user growth of 550% and monthly rental revenue growth of 1900%.
 A 2021 report by Statista also found that 92% of UK adults were concerned about plastic pollution and more recent statistics showed that the reusable water bottle market in the US is projected to grow by $1.5 billion between 2018 and 2025.
 And these are just a few examples.

 But when it comes to making big life changes towards sustainable living, sometimes trepidation, overwhelm and fear can hold us back.
 There are so many different paths towards more eco-conscious living that we can take and so much of what we do as part of our natural existence can have a negative impact on the Earth—so sometimes it can be overwhelming to identify a starting point or any efforts that we do make can be shrouded in a sense of futility.